• Skip to primary navigation

 • Oats Rolled oats work best for this recipe.
 Whole oats are a whole grain.
 They provide a source of soluble fiber, which is good for the heart and will help your kids feel full longer.
 In fact, the American Heart Association recommends that at least half of your grains come from whole grains.

-• Peanut Butter At room temperature.
-Peanut butter is a good source of protein and minerals.
-Use smooth natural peanut butter (the kind that is made with just peanuts and salt) for this recipe because the consistency really works best for mixing.
+• Peanut Butter Use all-natural peanut butter at room temperature.
+Peanut butter contains protein, minerals, and healthy fats.
+Use smooth natural peanut butter (the kind that is made with just peanuts and salt, no added sugar) for this recipe because the consistency really works best for mixing.
+In my opinion, the Classic Peanut Butter by Nutty Novelties is the easiest to stir and tastes so good!

 • Honey Adds just enough sweetness to these energy bites.
 It also adds moisture, which is needed to soften the oats.
 I use raw local honey because of its many potential health benefits.
 But that's just me.
 Use what you have!